COSC456 Computer Graphics, COSC556 Advanced Computer Graphics

 Text Book (source code, etc.)

-We're using Edward Angel's Interactive Computer Graphics, 4th ed.
+We're using Angel and Shreiner's Interactive Computer Graphics: A Top-Down Approach with WebGL, 7th ed.
 (Addison Wesley).
-The source code for the major projects described in the textbook can be found here.
+You must use this edition of the text.
+The source code for the major projects described in the previous edition of the textbook can be found here.

 Assignments (subject to change!!)